ilyaskurikhin/docassemble-easyciation/docassemble/easyciation/data/templates/statutes.md

 Art.
 12 **Majority and Quorum**

 1. Decisions of the General Assembly shall be taken by a simple majority of the votes of the members present.
 The President has the casting vote.
-2. Decisions concerning the amendment of the articles of association and the dissolution of the Association may only be taken by a majority of 2⁄3 of the members present.
+2. Decisions concerning the amendment of the articles of association and the dissolution of the Association may only be taken by a majority ${ association.general_assembly.qualified_majority_threshold } % of the members present.
 The same applies to appeals against refusals of membership and members exclusions.

 Art.
 13 **Voting procedures**